mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 ### Install stats extension using PECL

-Use the following guideline to add your own extension.
+Use the following guideline to add your own extensions.

 1. Check the "Make this version available on the command line" check box on your Languages > PHP tab.
 2. Restart your servers.
 A pecl alias now exists in your `~/.profile` file.